-One of Julia's buildings is appraised for $300,000.
+One of Andrea's buildings is appraised for $300,000.
 She purchased it for $45,000.
-Julia proposes that she donate it to Bryn Mawr, which will eliminate her concern over capital gains tax.
-After performing our own review of the property, we confirm that the appraised value is accurate and that we have no environmental or financial concerns regarding Julia's property.
+Andrea proposes that she donate it to Bryn Mawr, which will eliminate her concern over capital gains tax.
+After performing our own review of the property, we confirm that the appraised value is accurate and that we have no environmental or financial concerns regarding Andrea's property.

-- Julia receives an immediate $300,000 income tax charitable deduction.
+- Andrea receives an immediate $300,000 income tax charitable deduction.

-- Julia is relieved of all responsibilities of owning the property.
+- Andrea is relieved of all responsibilities of owning the property.

-- Julia gains the satisfaction of providing substantial support to Bryn Mawr.
+- Andrea gains the satisfaction of providing substantial support to Bryn Mawr.